Why All Writers Should Attend Writers’ Conferences

 4. You will improve your effectiveness as a professional writer.

-If you’re objective and observant, conferences can give you great insight into what works—and what doesn’t—for pitches, readings, book fairs, book signings, and giving workshops or leading writing circles.
+If you’re objective and observant, conferences can give you great insight into what works—and what doesn’t—for pitches, readings, book fairs, book signings, and giving workshops.
 Make a point of learning from your mistakes and, better yet, from the shared and observed mistakes of others.

 5. You will learn more about different genres.